autokitteh/kittehub/auth0_to_hubspot/README.md

 ## How It Works

-1. Fetch new Auth0 users from the last `HOURS` hours.
+1. Fetch new Auth0 users from the last `HOURS` hours
-2. Create HubSpot contacts for each user.
+2. Create HubSpot contacts for each user

 ## Deployment & Configuration